titli9830/Insta-Notes/README.md

 ### Notes:

-## This project is made using Java Script,HTML,CSS.
+This project is made using Java Script,HTML,CSS.
 Used Local storage to store data.
 Design is Responsive.

 ### Check Output in browser

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Download & save the code in your machine.
+Open the html file in any browser to see the result